 KICA operates under a Policy Governance Model, which is critical for a community that has a constantly rotating, volunteer board.
 Policy Governance is intended to provide the board, staff and community clear understanding of who does what, along with philosophical continuity from one board to the next.
 Any board can change a policy, but it can’t ignore an existing policy.
 With effective policies in place, all stakeholders should know what to expect, unless a policy is changed.
 Thus, to change direction, a majority of board members must vote to rescind the existing policy.

 Over the last few months, the Finance Committee and the Board of Directors have discussed the creation of a Debt Policy.
-After several iterations, the policy was approved by the board as presented below (along with a brief explanation of financial terms, as well as some of the beliefs and assumptions that were considered during policy development).
-However, as part of the process, community input is being sought on the substance of the policy, and can be shared by emailing email@example.com by Sept.
+As the association doesn’t currently have such a policy, the board wants to formalize its debt philosophy so the community will know what to expect if the association ever considers borrowing to fund expenditures.
+After several iterations, a conceptual policy was approved by the board as presented below (along with a brief explanation of financial terms, as well as some of the beliefs and assumptions that were considered during policy development).
+However, before final adoption, community input is being sought on the substance of the policy, and can be shared by emailing email@example.com by Sept.
 16. A report on feedback will be shared at the regularly scheduled Sept.
 11 board meeting.

 KICA’s debt policy will comply with the following principles: